utilForever/Cubby-v1/README.md

 * Character creation and player generation.
 * World customization and creation elements.

+## What's the difference between Cubby and Vox?

+In v1.00, All of the Cubby source code is based on [AlwaysGeeky's Vox](https://github.com/AlwaysGeeky/Vox).
+To develop MineScroll, we'll improvement and differentiate it.

+* Apply Modern C++ (C++11/14/17) features
+* (To-do) Multi play support (Currently, we are developing server-side engine using Go language).
+* (To-do) DirectX 11/12 and Vulkan support.
+* (To-do) World map generator support.
+* (To-do) Resource simulator support.
+* (To-do) Monster controller support.
+* and so on...

 ## Setup
 Setting up and compiling the project is a fairly simple process.
 Cmake can be used to build the project files for each environment and for different platforms, depending on what target platform you are developing on.